navratil/ip2geo/api-reference.md

 ## Procedure configure

-Sets API configuration parameters for a session duration (not persisted)
+Set configuration parameters for a session duration (not persisted) instead of passing them with eacho API call

   #### p_access_token

   Unique access token ([ipinfo.io](https://ipinfo.io))

   #### p_use_https

   Must be enabled for Oracle Authonomous Database.
   Optional for self managed database.
 Oracle Wallet must be configured for https://ipinfo.io/ then